GST Registration for Indian Freelancers working on Fiverr

 Any service except OIDARPersonalOnline personal event management consultancyYesUnregisteredYes, RCM applicable, mandatory GST Registration under RCM

-OIDAR Services BusinessGo daddyYesRegisteredYes, if freelancer will pay GST under RCM
+OIDAR Services BusinessGo daddyYesRegisteredYes, freelancer will pay GST under RCM

 OIDAR Services BusinessGo daddyYesUnregisteredGo daddy will pay GST under forward charge

-OIDAR Services PersonalCanva proYesRegisteredYes, if freelancer will pay GST under RCM
+OIDAR Services PersonalCanva proYesRegisteredYes, freelancer will pay GST under RCM

 OIDAR Services PersonalCanva proYesUnregisteredGo daddy will pay GST under forward charge